 John Paul Jones raiding villages and ships all over and around the British Isles, before leading a band of pirates to capture a 100-man, 14-gun frigate (HMS Drake) from the Royal Navy.

 Cycle of Revenge: Civil Wars are notoriously slow to get started because nobody wants to be the first one to kill one's own countrymen.
 A proper Cycle of Revenge is essential to the conduct of a successful Civil War because if you don't get one going then everyone will just go home and the government probably wins by default.
 By the end it had taken off in a big way between British-American loyalist and revolutionary forces, especially in the South where the loyalists were strong.

 Dance Battler: The British Army.
 Generally better-drilled, they could usually outmaneuver the Continentals and shoo away the militia.
-The rebels even added a verse to "Yankee Doodle" about Corwallis "leading a country dance".
-Strategically, the Contenentials probably had a better march rate.
-It was in actual battle that the British were faster.
+The rebels even added a verse to "Yankee Doodle" about Cornwallis "leading a country dance".
+Strategically, the Contenentials probably had a better march rate; it was in actual battle that the British were faster.

 Darkest Hour: In 1776, there was still very little support for the Revolution within the colonies, and it looked about to end as quickly as it started, after the American army suffered a string of disastrous defeats in and around New York.
 Paine begins The American Crisis with this chilling assessment: "These are the times that try men's souls."

 The war was also considered the Darkest Hour in Britain at times, especially when it seemed as though the country was about to be subject to a Franco-Spanish invasion.